mu-box/pulse-client-ruby/README.md

 ## License

-This codebase is proprietary and should not be used without express written consent from Pagoda Box Inc.
+This project is released under [The MIT License](http://opensource.org/licenses/MIT).